drdk/applicant-assignment-public-frontend/2-ShowOff/README.md

 The API endpoint documentation can be found here:
 	https://www.dr.dk/mu-online-radio/swagger/ui/index#!/Spot/Spot_GetThemeSpots

-You need to add the following HTTP header to add the API:
+You need to add the following HTTP header to access the API:
 `x-dr-mu-subscriber-id: jsules/7sdk53(sr#sknms)!dgflllLKmdn4`

 **Assignment:** Create a simple single page application reading the API endpoint above using front-end technologies and/or Node.js.